DAY 22

 PAUSE

 Can you count how many people are in your family?
-Caesar Augustus wanted to count all of the people living in the Roman world.
-So, Mary and Joseph took a trip to Bethlehem to be counted.
-When God’s people were waiting for the Savior, He told them that the one who would be the ruler of His people would come out of Bethlehem.
+During the time of Caesar Augustus, a census was ordered to count all the people in the Roman Empire.
+To be counted, Mary and Joseph had to travel to Bethlehem.
+This journey fulfilled a prophecy God had given long ago—that the ruler and Savior of His people would come from Bethlehem.

 DISCUSSION

-Think about what Jesus says in John 15:20.
-“A servant is not greater than his master.
+In John 15:20, Jesus says, “A servant is not greater than his master.
 If they persecuted me, they will persecute you.”
+How does this statement shape our understanding of the challenges we may face as followers of Jesus?

 PRAY